Gun Glory: Plot

 Tom Early rides into a Wyoming town where he once lived with his wife and son.
 In the general store, owner Wainscott is annoyed when he believes clerk Jo is flirtatious with Early.

-At his old ranch, Early finds his wife's grave and his 17-year-old son, Tom Jr. (miscast by 24 year old Steve Rowland, son of the film's director Roy Rowland), an immature, childish young man embittered by his father's having abandoned them.
+At his old ranch, Early finds his wife's grave and his 17-year-old son, Tom Jr., an immature man embittered by his father's having abandoned him and his mother.

 Jo takes a job as housekeeper at Early's ranch.
 She resists the advances of Tom Jr., whose resentment of his father grows.
-When they attend church, Wainscott turns the preacher's congregation against them, insinuating Jo is living there in sin.
+When they attend church, Wainscott turns the preacher's congregation against them, insinuating Jo is living in sin with Early.